 Scalar-tensor models form one of the largest and most well-studied classes of gravity theories.
 While this term most often refers to scalar-curvature theories~\cite{Fujii:2003pa}, which can be regarded as scalar extensions of general relativity based on its standard formulation in terms of curvature, it can also appropriately be applied to scalar field extensions of teleparallel gravity based on torsion~\cite{Hohmann:2018rwf,Hohmann:2018vle,Hohmann:2018dqh,Hohmann:2018ijr} or symmetric teleparallel gravity based on non-metricity~\cite{Jarv:2018bgs,Runkla:2018xrv}, and hence to scalar extensions of each of the three geometric pictures of gravity~\cite{BeltranJimenez:2019tjy}.

 An interesting property of the aforementioned scalar-tensor theories is the possibility to perform scalar field dependent scale transformations of the fundamental fields defining the geometry, which may include a tetrad, a metric and an affine connection, depending on the particular class of theories under consideration.
 While in the most general class of metric-affine theories the metric and connection may be transformed independently, leading to different notions of invariance under such transformations~\cite{Iosifidis:2018zwo}, assuming a more specific geometry limits the possible transformations.
-In the scalar-curvature class, where the affine connection is fixed as the curvature-free, metric compatible Levi-Civita connection, this leads to the well-known possibility of conformal transformations~\cite{Flanagan:2004bz}, or the more general class of disformal transformations~\cite{Bekenstein:1992pj} and its extensions~\cite{Zumalacarregui:2013pma,Ezquiaga:2017ner}.
+In the scalar-curvature class, where the affine connection is fixed as the curvature-free, metric compatible Levi-Civita connection, this leads to the well-known possibility of conformal transformations~\cite{Flanagan:2004bz}, or the more general class of disformal transformations~\cite{Bekenstein:1992pj,Bettoni:2013diz} and its extensions~\cite{Zumalacarregui:2013pma,Ezquiaga:2017ner}.